 Great teachers recognise that complex tasks often require scaffolding, beginning with a simplified or limited version of the task to make it manageable.
 A knowledge of individual students' needs, including SEND, comes into play here.
 One of the defining characteristics of great teachers is that they require all students to achieve success.
 Scaffolding provides a gentler entry, but the destination remains the same.
 Lower-attainers may take longer and need more help, and great teachers understand and plan for this.
-In this course, you'll learn about:
+In this course, you'll learn about using structuring for four classroom goals:

+- 1. selecting appropriate learning tasks;

+- 2. sequencing appropriate learning tasks;

-- 1. the role of curriculum in the learning journey; - 2. effectively scaffolding learning; - 3. choosing, matching and sequencing learning tasks to your students' needs: and - 4. signalling how learning tasks contribute to learning goals.
+- 3. scaffolding learning; and

+- 4. signalling how learning tasks contribute to learning goals.